-Our board of directors and our stockholders have approved the 2013 Employee Stock Purchase Plan, or ESPP.
+Our board of directors and our stockholders have approved the ESPP.
 The purpose of the ESPP is to retain the services of new employees and secure the services of new and existing employees while providing incentives for such individuals to exert maximum efforts toward our success.
+The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.

 The ESPP authorizes the issuance of shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-We have reserved an aggregate of 1,021,803 shares of our common stock for issuance under the ESPP as of December 31, 2015.
+We have reserved an aggregate of 78,459 shares of our common stock for issuance under the ESPP as of December 31, 2016.
 This number is subject to adjustment in the event of a recapitalization, stock split, reverse stock split, reclassification, stock dividend or other change in our capital structure.

-The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2014 through January 1, 2022, by the least of (i) 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or (ii) a number determined by our board of directors that is less than (i).
-The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.
+The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2014 through January 1, 2022, by the lower of (i) 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or (ii) a number determined by our board of directors that is less than (i).

 Our board of directors has delegated its authority to administer the ESPP to the committee.
 The ESPP is implemented through a series of offerings of purchase rights to eligible employees.
-Under the ESPP, we may specify offerings with duration of not more than 27 months, and may specify shorter purchase periods within each offering.
-Each offering will have one or more purchase dates on which shares of our common stock will be purchased for employees participating in the offering.
+Under the ESPP, we may specify offerings with durations of not more than 27 months, and may specify shorter purchase periods within each offering.
+Each offering will have one or more purchase dates on which shares of our common stock will be purchased by employees participating in the offering.
 An offering may be terminated under certain circumstances.